FreBio/komics/README.md

 ## Introduction
 A tool for automated assembly and circularization of mitochondrial genomes in trypanosomatids.
 The input is reads in BAM or FASTQ format, and the output is circularized minicircles in FASTA format.

+komics was developed at the Antwerp Institute of Tropical Medicine and the University of Edinburgh.

 NOTE: this is a work in progress, please report any issues to fvandenbroeck AT itg.be